Big quantum cohomology of even dimensional intersections of two quadrics: Introduction

 \end{theorem} Using Theorem \ref{thm-4points-fanoIndex-even(2,2)-intro}, a careful study of the sub-leading terms of the WDVV equations leads to the following. \begin{theorem}[Reconstruction] (= Theorem \ref{thm-reconstruction-even(2,2)}) Let $X$ be an even dimensional complete intersection of two quadrics in $\mathbb{P}^{n+2}$, with $n\geq 4$.
 With the knowledge of the 4-point invariants, all the invariants can be reconstructed from the WDVV, the deformation invariance, and the \emph{special correlator}

 \end{theorem}

-We tried some more intricate study of WDVV, e.g. some equations that a priori may give quadratic equations of the special correlator (\ref{eq-intro-length(n+3)Invariant-even(2,2)}).
+We have made more intricate attempts on the WDVV equation, e.g. some equations that a priori may give quadratic equations of the special correlator (\ref{eq-intro-length(n+3)Invariant-even(2,2)}).
 But such equations in examples turn out to be trivial.
-We conjecture that WDVV does not give any new information on the special correlator; see Conjecture \ref{conj-specialCorrelator-free} for a precise statement.
-We can show a weaker result: \begin{lemma} For even $(2,2)$-complete intersections, the WDVV equations and the knowledge of correlators of length 4 can at most determine the special correlator with a freedom of signs, unless it vanishes. \end{lemma} The proof is trivial: we change the signs of the basis $\alpha_1,\dots,\alpha_{n+3}$.
+This gives reason to suspect that WDVV does not give any new information on the special correlator; see Conjecture \ref{conj-specialCorrelator-free} for a precise statement.
+We can show a weaker result: \begin{lemma} For even $(2,2)$-complete intersections, the WDVV equations and the knowledge of correlators of length 4 can at most determine the special correlator with freedom of signs, unless it vanishes. \end{lemma} The proof is immediate : we change the signs of the basis $\alpha_1,\dots,\alpha_{n+3}$.
 The resulted basis is still allowable as above.
 Then each correlator will change by a sign $(-1)^k$, where $k$ is the number of primitive insertions.

 We refer the reader to Remark \ref{rem:choiceOfBasis}, and Section \ref{sec:conjecturesOnSpecialCorrelator}, on the choice of the basis.
 In Section \ref{sec:explictD-Lattice} we give an explicit construction of the basis, which we take as our standard choice.